mateusabelli/flamenco/web/project-website/content/faq/_index.md

 ### My Worker cannot find my Manager, what do I do?

+There can be a few causes for this, each with their own solution.

+1. **Check the Manager output on the terminal** for any messages related to "auto-discovery" or "UPnP/SSDP".
+Older versions of Spotify can interfere, so make sure to close that before you start the Manager.
-First, ensure that the Manager port is open in your firewall.
-On Windows, you should be prompted by the system during the initial setup.
-If you're using a third-party antivirus, you may need to create a custom rule manually.
+2. Ensure that the **Manager port is open** in your firewall.
+On Windows, the system will prompt you for this during the initial setup.
+If you're using a third-party firewall (sometimes presenting itself as anti-virus software), you may need to create a custom rule manually.
+The default port is `8080`, which can be changed in [the Manager configuration file][managercfg].

-If you're still experiencing issues, check the Manager output on the terminal for any messages related to "auto-discovery" or "UPnP/SSDP".
-Often, Spotify can interfere, so try closing it before starting the Manager.

-If that doesn't help, you'll have to tell the Worker where it can find the Manager.
-This can be done on the commandline, by running it like `flamenco-worker -manager http://192.168.0.1:8080/` (adjust the address to your situation) or more permanently by [editing the worker configuration file][workercfg].
+3. If that doesn't help, you'll have to **tell the Worker where it can find the Manager**.
+This can be done on the commandline, by running it like `flamenco-worker -manager http://192.168.0.1:8080/` (adjust the address to your situation) or more permanently by editing [the worker configuration file][workercfg].

 [workercfg]: {{< ref "usage/worker-configuration" >}}
+[managercfg]: {{< ref "usage/manager-configuration" >}}

 ### My Worker cannot find Blender, what do I do?